I Make $70,000 a Year: How Much House Can I Afford?

 Use our advanced mortgage affordability calculator to get personalized results based on your specific income, debts, credit score, and local market conditions.

 Several mortgage programs work particularly well for borrowers earning $70,000 annually, offering competitive rates and flexible requirements.
+According to the Consumer Financial Protection Bureau (CFPB), maintaining a debt-to-income ratio below 43% is crucial for mortgage approval.

 Conventional Loans